 Long-Term Economic Prosperity

-providing opportunities to support local food, and promoting the sustainability of agri-food and agri-product businesses by protecting agricultural resources, and minimizing land use conflicts;
+sustaining and enhancing the viability of the agricultural system through protecting agricultural resources, minimizing land use conflicts, providing opportunities to support local food, and maintaining and improving the agri-food network;

 Planning authorities shall designate prime agricultural areas and specialty crop areas in accordance with guidelines developed by the Province, as amended from time to time.

+Planning authorities are encouraged to use an agricultural system approach to maintain and enhance the geographic continuity of the agricultural land base and the functional and economic connections to the agri-food network.

+From the PPS definitions section:

+Agricultural System: A system comprised of a group of inter-connected elements that collectively create a viable, thriving agricultural sector.
+It has two components:

+an agricultural land base comprised of prime agricultural areas, including specialty crop areas, and rural lands that together create a continuous productive land base for agriculture; and

+an agri-food network which includes infrastructure, services, and assets important to the viability of the agri- food sector.

+Agri-food network: Within the Agricultural System, a network that includes elements important to the viability of the agri-food sector such as regional infrastructure and transportation networks; on-farm buildings and infrastructure; agricultural services, farm markets, distributors, and primary processing; and vibrant, agriculture-supportive communities.

-From the PPS definitions section:I don’t feel the PPS of recent years has created the “Agri-food network” outlined above.
+I don’t feel the PPS of recent years has created the “Agri-food network” outlined above.
 I recently came across a comment response sheet in my office files from when the provincial policy statement was being revised in the 90’s.
 It was outlining arguments against more restrictive policies, now in current use, on rural house severances that included no more than a house, well and septic.
 The concern at the time was a loss of people in the rural areas outside hamlets, villages and towns as farms became much larger and surplus houses were torn down.
 Fear was that people would move to larger urban centres causing schools, businesses and community services would close.
 All of which has happened, and look what we have lost in heritage and culture in the countryside as well.
 Perth County lost 400 rural houses over 10 years.

 Huron County, where I live, is starting to look like Saskatchewan.
 Few, if any, houses on some roads, roads closed during the winter months, school buses that are picking up the few children living there traveling farther.
 The ridiculous run up in the price of land has made it nearly impossible for anyone other than someone already involved in a farming operation to purchase prime agricultural land.
 There are fewer, larger, and deeper pocketed farmers with financial leverage purchasing any available acre.
 Will 25 farmers own all million acres of Huron County 50 years from now?
 This is not good for sustainable agriculture or the viability of rural communities.